 Competition for a place on the program is intense.
 Largely due to space constraints, many good proposals cannot be accepted.
 The percentage of the program devoted to a specific area (see the area cluster list) is determined by the number of proposals received in that area.
 All proposals are evaluated in two groups (panels and individuals) by reviewers who advise the Program Chair on proposal acceptance.
 These peer-reviewed submissions will constitute the greater part of the program, with the remainder consisting of sessions initiated by the Program Chair.

 To ensure participants receive an early fall notification of program participation, all electronic submissions must be received by 11:59 p.m.
-EDT, Monday, May 6, 2019.
-Proposals must be submitted through the online program proposal system opening on March 16.
+EDT, Monday, June 8, 2020.
+Proposals must be submitted through the online program proposal system.
 No mailed proposals will be accepted.

 CCCC will provide LCD projectors, with the accompanying projection screen, for concurrent sessions and workshops.
 Presenters are responsible for bringing their own laptop/device and appropriate adapter.